feliciaxu/697-project/README.md

 ### The role of each folder
+697-for_peer_review: run the review.ipynb file for the temp demo.
+It is just a task of the class.

 Evaluation folder contains the evaluation function, PSNR SSIM and UIQM

 Gui folder contains the GUI.py, we can use it to interactive with others

-model contains the trained model
+model contains the pre-trained model

 We can found some test results in the test_result folder.
 We use EUVP offical test dataset for 9 models( Two different versions of the three subsets, two different versions of the mix dataset, and unpaired）